Area Workforce center rebranded as CareerForce

-With Mayor Kevin Voracek on hand, Faribault’s workforce center was rebranded as CareerForce Thursday, part of a statewide campaign to increase interest and engagement.
+With Mayor Kevin Voracek on hand, the regional workforce center in Faribault was rebranded as CareerForce Thursday, part of a statewide campaign to increase interest and engagement.

 CareerForce is a joint initiative of the Minnesota Department of Employment and Economic Development, the Governor’s Workforce Development Board (GWDB) and the Minnesota Association of Workforce Boards.
 CareerForce receives funding from the federal, state and local governments, in addition to private and grant funding.